ethanjyoung/ethanjyoung.github.io/_pages/cv.md

 * Undergraduate Researcher (August 2022-Present)

-  - Working under Dr. Carl Yang to apply knowledge graphs to EHR and genomics data.
+  - Applying knowledge graphs to EHR and genomics data under the advisement of Dr. Carl Yang of Emory University.

-* REU Undergraduate Researcher (May 2022 - July 2022)
+* REU Participant (May 2022 - July 2022)

-  - Worked in a team under Dr. Carl Yang to compare the classification performance of graph kernel methods and graph neural networks (GNNs) on brain network data (constructed from fMRI scans).
+  - Worked in a team mentored by Dr. Carl Yang at Emory University's CMDS REU.
     - Established new benchmarks for various graph data mining methods on brain network data.
     - Published a manuscript and presented a talk and poster on the project.